 Mt Tennent is a dominant feature on the ACT landscape 32 km south of the Canberra GPO.
 The summit rises 780 vertical meters above Namadgi Visitor Center, it’s huge dominating the skyline like a gate-keeper to Namadgi National Park.
 At the highest point you will find Fire Watch Tower (locked in winter) and radio communication infrastructure and solar panels supporting commercial radio and emergency services repeater stations.
 QRM is a minor issue on 40m while higher bands are okay.

 Having spent 6 weeks overseas and now back in VK1 it’s time for a difficult VK1 SOTA activation.
 I left home at 08:15 for a 25 minute drive to Namadgi Visitor Center car park off Naas Road.
 Once at Namadgi Visitor Center follow the signs to the start of the walking trail also known as the start of the 655 km Australian Alpine Walking Track, yep the AAWT starts in Canberra.
-I have said many times before my personal view of this mountain ascent is it sets a good baseline by which you can judge other ascents be they harder or easier.
+I have said many times before my personal view of this mountain’s ascent is it sets a good baseline by which you can judge other ascents be they harder or easier.
 Mt Tennent is hard, well at least at my age in the mid 50s with 10 kg on my back it’s hard.
-Of the summits I have climbed in VK1, VK2 and VK3 and HB0, I can honestly say only one summit is harder than Mt Tennent and that’s Tidbinbilla Mountain also in VK1 a four-hour ascent to 1615 meters ASL.
-Back to Mt Tennent, depending on the load in your backpack, the ascent will take anywhere between 2.5 to 3 hours to cover 7.2 km rising 780 vertical metres.
+Of the summits I have climbed in VK1, VK2, VK3 and HB0, I can honestly say only one summit is harder than Mt Tennent and that’s Tidbinbilla Mountain also in VK1 a four-hour ascent to 1615 meters ASL.
+Back to Mt Tennent, depending on the load in your backpack or if you can share the load with your friends, the ascent will take anywhere between 2 to 3 hours to cover 7.2 km rising 780 vertical metres, that’s right the summit rises 780 metres above Tharwa.
 The 18-year-old fitness fanatics running up the track with one water bottle will reach the summit in 1 hour 30 minutes or less, so easy!?!
-For me having climbed this dominant feature five times, three times before SOTA, as the years pass this walk doesn’t get any easier.
-The reward is overcoming Mt Tennent’s ability to break human spirit, making the summit where you will find amazing panoramic views of Canberra to the north and the Namadgi National Park to the south and west.
+For me, having climbed this dominant feature five times, three times before SOTA, as the years pass this walk doesn’t get any easier, the reward is overcoming Mt Tennent’s ability to break human spirit.
+If you make the summit you will find amazing panoramic views of Canberra to the north and the Namadgi National Park to the south and west.

 What’s in my SOTA backpack?
 FT-857D, 3S 4.2 Ah LiFePO4, camera tripod, 10m telescopic pole, 3 lengths of coax, inverted V dipole, food, 2 litres of water, small tarp, log book, HT spare battery, GPS spare batteries, rope and 16 oz weight assembly, head lamp, rain jacket, first aid kit, tie down straps, various RF connectors and much more.
 Yep this is a ‘heavy’ activation with the addition of the tripod.
 In my left hand I am carrying a 7el 70cm yagi while on my body I have a dual band HT, compass, mobile phone and a Garmin 64s GPS.
 The ascent will be slow and methodical, no speed records.
 The heavier the backpack the greater the level of pain. 😦